kLayz3/monad/README.md

 **[1]** Define your own processor type by wrapping together the MONAD base procesor, and one output and one or more input types.
 Declare the two constructors and a `void ProcessEntry() noexcept` method.
-This method will be the entry point to the data mapping, and is called *per event*.
+This method will be the entry point to the data mapping, and will be invoked *per event*.

 In file `sciproc.h`:
 ```cpp